rhdhorchestrator/orchestrator-demo/04_software-template_aap_psql/README.md

 ```
 With `ARGOCD_NAMESPACE` being the target namespace in which ArgoCD must deploy the application.

+Target namespace should also be labeled with `argocd.argoproj.io/managed-by: <argocd-namespace>` (e.g. `argocd.argoproj.io/managed-by: orchestrator-gitops`).

 ## Running the Workflow
 Once the workflow's pods are ready, use the RHDH Orchestrator plugin to invoke the workflow.
 Monitor the Results pane and notifications for workflow execution progress.